 FIFTH SATURDAY CONTRADANCE

 Specifics on the Event:The Fifth Saturday Contradance will be held at Christ Church Wells Hall, 310 North K Street, Tacoma - directions below.
 It is well-known as one of the sweetest halls in Puget Sound.
-(Note: It's the same location as the Tacoma Contra Dance that's held on Third Saturdays most months.)
-The March 30 dance will run from 8:00 - 11:00 pm.
-The cost is $8.00.
+(Note: It's the same location as the Tacoma Contra Dance that's held on Third Saturdays most months, but on the Third Sunday in November.)
+The November 30 dance will run from 8:00 - 11:00 pm.
+We've finally followed the trend and raised our cost to $9.00, with a $2.00 discount for 18 down and 65 up.
 As always, a 10% discount will be available to Seattle Folklore Society members who request it.
 There will be a newcomers' workshop at 7:30 pm.
 Contra dancing is "not rocket science", and by the third dance, anyone looking out over the crowd will likely be unable to tell who just learned that evening!
-Laura Me' has a great manner, teaching; she will "bring the newcomers along" with great skill and graciousness, just as she has at the dance she founded in Kirkland.
-We are proud of the tradition of asking newcomers and visitors to dance, and looking after them on the dance floor.
-(Experienced dancers are invited to bring friends they've been wanting to introduce to contra dancing, and to help out by dancing in the workshop.)Please avoid wearing scented products (e.g. perfume, aftershave, cologne, scented hand lotion) to the Fifth Saturday Contra Dance.
+Jay teaches a great workshop, and often gathers "his newcomers" together at the midpoint breaktime to impart a few more things, once folks have had some experience out on the floor.
+We're proud of the tradition of asking newcomers and visitors to dance, and looking after them on the dance floor.
+(Besides weekend guests, experienced dancers are invited to bring any friends they've been wanting to introduce to contra dancing, and to help out by dancing in the workshop.)Please avoid wearing scented products (e.g. perfume, aftershave, cologne, scented hand lotion) to the Fifth Saturday Contra Dance.
 (Dancing, being aerobic, magnifies their scent, and also the effect of the solvents used therein!)
 Some dancers are hypersensitive or allergic to such products.
 A word about children's attendance: It is fine for older children and teenagers who are comfortable interacting with adults on their own.
 However, it is not appropriate for small children unless they are on the sidelines supervised by adults at all times.
-Please note for this month only due to Easter weekend, special information on hall entry and parking.
-Our hosts, Christ Episcopal Church of Tacoma, have been gracious enough to allow us to use Wells Hall, their social hall, even on Easter weekend, and even though that very Saturday evening a number of their members will be participating in an Easter Vigil service in their Sanctuary.
-It is an indication of the cooperation and support that both we and the (3rd Saturday) Tacoma Contra Dance have always received for our community activity.
-The church's Office Administrator assures us that the physical distance between the sanctuary and social hall, and the soundproofing of the sanctuary, mean that our event will not disturb the parishioners.
-Since it is their church, after all, they do reasonably ask the following cooperation from us: 1) Please don't park in the church's rear parking lot off the alley or on "K" street right in front of the courtyard (%%); that may mean a little further walk, just this once.
-2) Also, please enter the dance from the side door off the side parking lot (the lot between Wells Hall and the modern medical building next door), so that the church members can enter by their own courtyard.
-Thank you.%% The section of "K" street right across from the church courtyard has long been posted as a "residents only" zone, so please don't park there either - tickets have been given.
+A caution on parking: The street right across from the hall has been posted as a "residents only" zone, so please don't park there - tickets have been given.
+There is plenty of parking on adjacent streets, and there are spots behind the church as well.

 Directions to Wells Hall